confluentinc/data-mesh-demo/README.md

   ```
   curl -XPOST -H 'Content-Type: application/json' --data "@ksqldbrequest.json" http://localhost:8080/data-products
   ```
-    where the contents of the `ksqldbrequest.json` file are:
+    Where the contents of the `ksqldbrequest.json` file are as below.
+Note: The requested name of the Data Product must match the expected output topic name (without the `-value` postfix) of the ksqlDB command.
     ```
     {
       "@type": "KSQLDB",
       "name": "pageviews_user3",
       "owner": "owner value here",
       "description": "description value here",
-      "dataProductName": "lsrc-xgw2k:.:pageviews_user3-value:1",
       "command": "CREATE STREAM PAGEVIEWS_USER3 WITH (KAFKA_TOPIC='pageviews_user3', PARTITIONS=3, REPLICAS=3) AS SELECT * FROM PAGEVIEWS WHERE (PAGEVIEWS.USERID = 'User_3') EMIT CHANGES;"
     }
     ```
-  For now, the user must provide the fully qualified name of the expected subject version that the SQL command will create, so that the data mesh server can tag the subject version appropriately.

 #### Teardown